flynnsbit/Top300_updates/README.md

 4. _(Optional Install Process)_ Download this [ZIP file](https://github.com/flynnsbit/Top300_updates/raw/main/_mister/AO486_Update_Top300_Pack.zip) and extract `AO486_Update_Top300_Pack.sh` to your `/Scripts` folder on your primary SD card.

 5. Turn on your __MiSTer__, go to the _Scripts_ menu and run this script from there.
-This will download the latest Top 300 Pack (updates only, base VHD required before updating) release with any fixes to games, new features, and updated programs from this github.
+This will download the latest Top 300 Pack (updates only, base VHDs required before updating) release with any fixes to games, new features, and updated programs from this github.
 It will auto mount your VHD pack, update it, and clean up any temp folders.

 6. Launch the AO486 core as you normally do with the Top 300 pack VHDs mounted.